Bazooka: Aviation use

 Following Operation Overlord in 1944, the military version of the slow-flying Piper J-3 Cub high-wing civilian monoplane, the L-4 Grasshopper, began to be used in a light anti-armor role by a few U.S. Army artillery spotter units over France; these aircraft were field-outfitted with either two or four bazookas attached to the lift struts, against German armored fighting vehicles.

-Upon arriving in France in 1944, US Army major, Charles Carpenter, an Army aviator flying liaison and artillery-spotting lightplanes like the military version of the Piper J-3 Cub, the L-4 Grasshopper, was issued a new L-4H version during the concluding stages of "Overlord", taking this "light attack" role against German armor by himself.
+Upon arriving in France in 1944, U.S. Army Major Charles Carpenter, an Army aviator flying liaison and artillery-spotting light planes like the military version of the Piper J-3 Cub, the L-4 Grasshopper, was issued a new L-4H version during the concluding stages of "Overlord", taking this "light attack" role against German armor by himself.
 With a 150-pound pilot and no radio aboard, the L-4H had a combined cargo and passenger weight capacity of approximately 232 pounds.
-This margin allowed him to eventually mount a total of six bazookas, three per side on the lift struts as other L-4s had done.
+This margin allowed him to eventually mount a total of six Bazookas, three per side on the lift struts as other L-4s had done.

 Within a few weeks, Carpenter was credited with knocking out a German armored car and four tanks.
 Carpenter's plane was known as "Rosie the Rocketer", and his exploits were soon featured in many press accounts, including Stars and Stripes, the Associated Press, Popular Science, The New York Sun, and Liberty magazine.
 Carpenter once told a reporter that his idea of fighting a war was to "attack, attack and then attack again".
-During the critical late-September Battle of Arracourt, Carpenter managed to achieve disabling hits on several German armored cars and two Panther tanks, along with killing or wounding a dozen or more enemy soldiers.
+During the critical late-September Battle of Arracourt, Carpenter managed to disable several German armored cars and two Panther tanks, along with killing or wounding a dozen or more enemy soldiers.

-In the opening months of the Korean War, in August 1950, a joint US Navy and Marine Corps test used a newly-acquired Bell HTL-4 helicopter to test if a bazooka could be fired from a helicopter in flight.
-One of the larger, 3.5 inch, models of the Bazooka was chosen, and was mounted ahead and to the right of the helicopter to allow the door to remain clear.
+In the opening months of the Korean War, in August 1950, a joint U.S. Navy and Marine Corps test used a newly acquired Bell HTL-4 helicopter to test if a bazooka could be fired from a helicopter in flight.
+One of the larger, 3.5 inch, models of the bazooka was chosen, and was mounted ahead and to the right of the helicopter to allow the door to remain clear.
 The bazooka was successfully tested, although it was discovered that it would require shielding for the engine compartment, which was exposed in the model 47 and other early helicopters.
-The helicopter itself belonged to HMX-1, a Marine experimental helicopter squadron.
+The helicopter itself belonged to HMX-1, a marine experimental helicopter squadron.